mkdocstrings/mkdocstrings/docs/usage.md

 # Usage

+## Autodoc syntax

 MkDocstrings works by processing special expressions in your Markdown files.

-The syntax is as follow:
+The syntax is as follows:

 ```md
 ::: identifier